 You can filter the list of breadcrumbs by type and level.
 The provided types and levels are displayed as options in the filter:

 If you type anything in the filter search field, sentry.io filters out all fragmented data and attempts to find a match to the search criteria.
 If it finds one, the match is highlighted.
-Full-text search also works in conjunction with option to Filter By.
+Full-text search also works in conjunction with Filter By.